-1. I’ve heard that it’s best to get your hair trimmed every 4-6 weeks, but I’m pretty sure that’s just a ploy to make hairdressers more money (hehe, just kidding).
-I only cut my hair once or twice a year, and in the meantime I trim my ends with hair scissors (extra sharp, NOT your average kitchen scissors.
+1. I’ve heard that it’s best to get your hair trimmed every 4 to 6 weeks, but I’m pretty sure that’s just a ploy to make hairdressers more money (just kidding, mostly).
+I only cut my hair once or twice a year, and in the meantime, I trim my ends with hair scissors (extra sharp, NOT your average kitchen scissors.
 Using the wrong kind of scissors can make split ends worse).
-To do this, I twirl roughly 1 inch sections of hair around my fingers and trim the ends that stick up.
+To do this, I twirl roughly 1-inch sections of hair around my fingers and trim the ends that stick up.
 This lets me keep my length while ditching splits!

 *This may not be best for high maintenance styles or cuts*

 2. Dry shampoo can help extend the life of your hairstyle between washes.
 My favorite dry shampoo is this mermaid-themed one!
 I’ve never had luck with spray dry shampoos, they just ended up making my hair look greasier, but this one works like a charm because it’s a powder that absorbs oil!
 Plus, this smells incredible!
 If I notice my hair is looking a little oily at the roots, I just use a dry shampoo and comb it to absorb/distribute oil.